itselavia/edge-computing-platform-for-deep-learning-apps/README.md

 9. Run ```make cluster-plan``` to view all the infrastructure components Terraform will create in Google Cloud
 10. Run ```make cluster-deploy``` which will start creating the cluster infrastructure on GCP.
 10. Run ```make deploy-services``` to deploy the platform microservices to the Kubernetes cluster
-11. To access the model manager service, get the IP of the Kubernetes worker node from the GCP console.
-And paths cen be assecced as: http://K8S_WORKER_NODE_IP/getAllPods
+11. The output of the previous step will contain the public address to access the model manager service.
+Paths can be assecced as: http://K8S_WORKER_NODE_IP/getAllPods
 12. The kubeconfig file for the Kubernetes cluster is downloaded to infra/terraform/modules/kubernetes/config.
 Run the following command to setup KUBECONFIG
 ```
 export KUBECONFIG=`pwd`/infra/terraform/modules/kubernetes/config